TomasZavodnik1/flakefication_draft/README.md

-This distro contains working progress of currently nixified flakes Subject to change witjout notice.
+This branch contains the original remains of the video/utils/v4l driver.
+Died tragicly in a corporate murder-suicide pact.